2ndSightLab/aws-deploy/README.md

 # aws-deploy-test
-Deploy anything on AWS or
+Deploy anything on AWS (simple resources no sub resources at this point)

 ```
 cd ~